R. Kelly Now At The Center Of Another Sexual Assault Investigation Involving A Baltimore Teen

 The incident happened 23 years ago, but now it appears that fateful night is coming back to haunt R. Kelly.
 A sole witness only identified as Sabrina has also come forward with details about that night.
 She admitted that she actually saw Scaff stumbling to the elevator after leaving R. Kelly’s hotel room that night.

 During the press conference, she was also reunited with Scaff and Washington.
-Now it is being reported that the witness revealed what she saw and the brief conversation she’d had with a visibly injured Scaff.
+Now it is being reported that the witness revealed what she saw and the brief conversation she’d had with a visibly-injured Scaff.

 “You could clearly see that she was in pain… She couldn’t walk.
 She was bent over walking alongside the wall,” Sabrina said.
 “And she began to tell me she was in a room with R. Kelly and you know, they had sex.
 It was very rough.
 He left her on the bed and said that he would come back.
 He never came back.”